 This session will present policy considerations and practice strategies for implementing a collaborative and comprehensive approach that strengthens families, prevents infants from coming into care, and improves services for pregnant and parenting women and their families.
 Using state strategies and lessons from five states engaged with the National Center on Substance Abuse and Child Welfare’s In-Depth Technical Assistance program, participants will identify effective collaborative practices to improve outcomes for infants with prenatal substance exposure and their families.
 Presenters from Kentucky’s state child welfare and behavioral health offices will present their collaborative approach to developing and implementing Plans of Safe Care.

-Presenters: Maggie Schroeder, Kentucky Department of Behavioral Health, Developmental and Intellectual Disabilities, Frankfort, KY; and Amanda LaTulippe Gehring, Kentucky Department for Community Based Services, Frankfort, KY
+Presenters: Maggie Schroeder, Kentucky Department of Behavioral Health, Developmental and Intellectual Disabilities, Frankfort, KY; Amanda LaTulippe Gehring, Kentucky Department for Community Based Services, Frankfort, KY; and Nancy K. Young, Children and Family Futures, Lake Forest, CA

 D7 – Reshaping How Residential Treatment Services Can Be Delivered Using Agile Implementation Processes